-After plenty of speculation, Airbnb is now rolling out their commission changes for multi-property owners or managers.
+After plenty of speculation, Airbnb is now rolling out its commission changes for multi-property owners or managers.
 The standard model is to charge your guests a service fee of up to 20%, with 3% coming out of your rate.

 With these new changes it means that guests will not be charged the “service charge”, however, you will pay a flat rate 14% commission.

 Take a look at the screengrab below from a message sent to an Airbnb Host.

 Jill Menze reported on PhocusWire that Airbnb was trialing this commission method with select hosts.
 With many super hosts now getting notified of the change, it looks like this will be rolling out gradually across the site.